RyanHernandezz/Vtuber/TECHNICAL_DOC.md

 ## 7. Limitations

 - **Calibration Requirement**: The neutral calibration step assumes the user can remain still for 2 seconds at startup.
 Accuracy may be affected if calibration is interrupted.
-- **Performance Impact**: Advanced tracking adds 2-5 FPS overhead due to processing 468 landmarks.
-Can be disabled if needed.
 - **Parameter Support**: The system outputs all landmark-derived facial features, but VTube Studio model compatibility varies.
 Some models may not support all parameters (e.g., TongueOut, Fear expression).
 - **Model Dependencies**: Different VTube Studio models use different parameter names.
 Users must configure parameter mappings in `config.py` to match their specific model.